10000 foot view...

 Witboost is a container-based microservices platform that counts 4 main modules:

-• Builder: it implements services to create and deploy a data product through the UI or the REST endpoints
+- Builder: it implements services to create and deploy a system through the UI or the REST endpoints

-• Marketplace: it implements services to access data products metadata and output access requests
+- Marketplace: it implements services to access systems metadata and output access requests

-• Provisioner: it handles the data product provisioning on the target infrastructure
+- Provisioner: it handles the system provisioning on the target infrastructure

-• Computational Governance Platform: it stores Governance Policies and it validates a data product descriptor against the applicable set of policies and metrics
+- Computational Governance Platform: it stores Governance Policies and it validates a system descriptor against the applicable set of policies and metrics

 Witboost is designed to be entirely technology agnostic, allowing users to introduce and support any technology through a template mechanism.
 This means that Witboost customers easily adopt changes including a new multi-cloud strategy or adding multiple technologies to an existing Data Mesh implementation.
 There are two kinds of templates:

-A use case template is a specialized Data Product Specification and the associated Infrastructure Template is the deployment descriptor.
-These templates are linked, so when a Data Product team is using a template to build its use case, Witboost automatically chooses the linked Infrastructure Template that completely automates the deployment tasks.
+A use case template is a specialized System Specification and the associated Infrastructure Template is the deployment descriptor.
+These templates are linked, so when a System team is using a template to build its use case, Witboost automatically chooses the linked Infrastructure Template that completely automates the deployment tasks.
 The same Infrastructure Template (Technology Adapter) can handle different Use Case Templates.
 The Infrastructure Template developers can create multiple Use Case Templates ready to be used.

-Witboost provides a basic set of open source templates and specific provisioners that can be customized by customers depending on their needs and context.
-This starter kit will keep growing as we are adding open source templates for more and more technologies, and scaffold that you can use to start developing your specific provisioners in your language of choice.
+Witboost provides a basic set of open-source templates and specific provisioners that can be customized by customers depending on their needs and context.
+This starter kit will keep growing as we add open-source templates for more and more technologies, and scaffolds that you can use to start developing your specific provisioners in your language of choice.

 Data Product Specification